fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 * Normal reference types
 * Nullable reference types

 These will be distinguished via syntax, type signatures, and tools.
-Additionally, there will be flow analysis to allow you to determine when a nullable reference type is non-null and can be "viewed" as a reference type.
+Additionally, there will be flow analysis to allow you to determine when a nullable reference type is non-null and can be treated as a reference type.

 Warnings are emitted when reference and nullable reference types are not used according with their intent, and these warnings are tunable as errors.

+For the purposes of this document, the terms "reference type" and "non-nullable reference type" may be used interchangeably.
+They refer to the same thing.

 ## Motivation
 [motivation]: #motivation